-- Improved multi-country early warning and information systems and linkage with the Emergency Response Coordination Centre (ERCC). - Strengthened integration of early warning systems in decision making at various levels, including at individual and organisational levels. - Increased understanding of early warning messages among the general public or specific groups, including vulnerable groups and persons with disabilities. - Enhanced availability of tools and guidelines on improved risk communication. - Improved integration of community needs and behavioural characteristics into early warning systems.
+- Improved multi-country early warning and information systems and linkage with the Emergency Response Coordination Centre (ERCC) and the Copernicus Emergency Management Service (CEMS). - Strengthened integration of early warning systems in decision making at various levels, including at individual and organisational levels. - Increased understanding of early warning messages among the general public or specific groups, including vulnerable groups and persons with disabilities. - Enhanced availability of tools and guidelines on improved risk communication. - Improved integration of community needs and behavioural characteristics into early warning systems.